 Being evident of the number of pending cases in the Indian Courts a noble step taken by the Government was to abate with the requirement of three years court practice in order to be eligible for becoming a Judge by joining lower Judiciary.
 This bar has been eliminated and now a fresh graduate and post graduate in Law is eligible to become a judge after successfully completing the selection procedure of various State Public service Commission.

 11. CORPORATE FIRMS

-The modern corporate houses have to go through rigorous provisions of Law in order to do their business smoothly.
-They induct a large number of Lawyers who are entrusted with different legal responsibilities.
-The legal issues of such corporate house are dealt extensively with the Lawyers by providing the corporate houses the best possible legal solution.
+The modern corporate houses have to go through rigorous provisions of Law in order to carry out their business activities smoothly.
+They induct a large number of lawyers who are entrusted with different legal responsibilities.
+The legal issues of such corporate house are dealt extensively with the lawyers by providing the corporate houses the best possible legal solution.

 12. CITY GAS DISTRIBUTION COMPANIES

 With the passage of time the role of private players in the CNG industry is increasing and many new private players are emerging in this field.
 The “Go Green” initiative by the Government of India is being implemented by supporting the private players in the field of Compressed Natural Gas (CNG).
 There are plethora of rules and regulations, compliances, Acts which are to be taken care in the field of CNG Industry.
 The apex body governing the industry is Petroleum and Natural Gas Regulatory Board (PNGRB).
 The Legal complexities involved in the business of CNG has paved way for Legal Advisors who are entrusted with all the legal issues involved in CNG Industry.